Pi Kappa Phi: Local chapter and member misconduct

+In 2017, the Alpha Chapter of the fraternity at the College of Charleston was closed by the university following an investigation into conduct violations.
+The College of Charleston stated that its investigation concerned incidents involving alcohol, drugs, and hazing.
+The chapter's university recognition was revoked, and it was not eligible for reinstatement until the fall 2019 semester.

+The university's action followed several incidents reported during the 2016–17 academic year.
+In August 2017, a former College of Charleston student filed a civil lawsuit against Pi Kappa Phi and its members alleging that he had been assaulted following an initiation party in April 2017.
+The lawsuit was separate from the university's disciplinary investigation.
+They returned to campus and were reinstated in the fall of 2019.

 In November 2017, a Florida State University student named Andrew Coffey was found unresponsive the morning after an unaffiliated off-campus house party.
 Coffey, a Pi Kappa Phi fraternity pledge, was given medical treatment in an attempt to resuscitate, but died soon thereafter.
 After his death, FSU suspended all 58 fraternities and sororities on campus, and banned alcohol from student events.

 In 2019, several members of the fraternity at Texas State University brutally attacked a fellow student they mistakenly assumed was a member of their rival fraternity on campus Phi Kappa Psi, leaving him with a fractured skull and a traumatic brain injury.
 As a result, the fraternity was placed on suspension, some members faced criminal charges, and the attacked student filed a lawsuit against the fraternity.